 Another marketing metric that is important for measuring the success of your email campaigns is the click through rate.
 The click through rate tells you the percentage of recipients that clicked on a (affiliate) link in your email.

 The click through rate is calculated by dividing total clicks with emails delivered.
-In the dashboard of your affiliate program you can find the total amount of clicks your affiliate link got.
+In the dashboard of your affiliate partner program you can find the total amount of clicks your affiliate link got.

 Referrals and your conversion rate